 Windows, Doors & Skylights

 Windows provide light and ventilation for homes, at the expense of some heat loss (windows let more heat escape than even an uninsulated wall).
 They also allow air leakage and can allow water leakage if poorly installed or maintained.
-Windows are relatively complex systems and can suffer problems like but not limited to:
+Windows are relatively complex systems and can suffer problems including but not limited to: